 Individual arrangements with faculty for doctoral students to participate in ongoing research.

-Three laboratory or research group rotations supervised by nutritional biochemistry faculty.
+Two laboratory or research group rotations supervised by nutritional biochemistry faculty.
 Provides a breadth of research experience for students prior to selecting dissertation adviser.
 Up to six laboratory hours per week.